 Benjie Williams, HLS President/CEO is a Job Corps Career professional.
-Mr. Williams has been employed by five (5) major Prime Job Corps Contractors throughout a career which has been solely in the Job Corps industry and spans more than twenty-five (25) years.
+Mr. Williams has been employed by five (5) major Prime Job Corps Contractors throughout a career in the Job Corps industry which spans more than twenty-nine (29) years.
 Within Job Corps, he has served in almost every position from Residential Advisor to Vice President of Job Corps Operations, where he was responsible for oversight of four (4) center prime contracts and two subcontracts with a small business prime contractor.
 He has also served as Director of Job Corps Operations, Corporate Manager of Job Corps Operations, Center Director (at the Flint and Treasure Island Job CorpsCenters), Deputy Director (Brunswick JCC), Residential Living Manager ( North Texas JCC), Residential Living Manager and Counselor ( Atlanta JCC) and Center Standards Officer (CSO) (Hawaii Job Corps Center).

 Mr. Williams has served on Workforce Development Boards in the states of Michigan and California.
 As a result of his work on the Workforce Development Board in Michigan, he was appointed by the Governor of the State of Michigan to serve as a member of the State’s Council of Labor and Economic Growth.
 Mr. Williams has also held positions in the field of adult corrections, where he served as a Programs Warden, providing oversight for academic and vocational programs, substance abuse treatment, and chaplaincy services for 2,000 inmates at a privately operated State Jail Facility in Texas.
 Mr. Williams has a Bachelor’s Degree in Sociology from Bethune-Cookman College and a Master’s Degree in Administration of Justice from the University of Hawaii at Chaminade.